What is router?

 This tutorial covers everything one like to know about networking basics including circuit switching vs packet switching, TCP/IP protocol fields, ARP/RARP protocol fields, what is IP address ,what is MAC address, networking devices which include hub, switch, bridge, router, gateway and firewall.

 • Circuit Switching vs Packet switching • LAN vs WAN vs MAN • What is an IP address • What is MAC Address • Basics of OSI and TCP-IP Layers • What is Hub • What is Switch • What is Bridge • What is Router • What is Gateway • Firewall basics • TCP-IP Packet format • ARP Protocol format

 This page describes what is router in networking,funtion of router with ATM to LAN routing example.

 A device used to link two or more networks.
 Router operates at OSI layer 3.
 Internetworking among dissimilar sub networks is achieved by using routers to interconnect the sub networks.
-Essential that the router must perform include the following.
+It is essential that the router must perform following functions.
 1. Provide a link between networks 2.
 Does routing of data between processes running on two end systems which are on two different networks and hence delivery of data happens.
 3. Hence networking architecture of sub-networks need not have to be changed to interoperate both.
 Let us understands router's main task of internetworking with following example.
 Following figure depicts how router does internetworking between ATM connected server and 802 LAN connected work station.

 Today there are routers available for latest broadband technologies viz.
 LTE, WiMAX and so on which takes care of interworking as explained to make to different networks talk to each other.